Mordechai Vanunu: Release, liberties restrictions and asylum applications

-On 12 August 2015, Mordechai Vanunu and his wife applied for family reunification via the Norwegian embassy in Tel Aviv.
+On 12 August 2015 Vanunu and his wife applied for family reunification via the Norwegian embassy in Tel Aviv.
 Vanunu's exit to Norway must be accepted by Israel and his entry approved by Norway.
 Norway had previously said that they could only issue emergency passports to people who are already on Norwegian soil.
 However, his wife is a professor at the School of Theology in Oslo, and thus fulfills the requirement that one must be able to provide for their spouse.

-On 2 September 2015 Vanunu granted his first interview to Israel Media in a Channel 2 interview regarding the Mossad operative who trapped him in 1986.
+On 2 September 2015 Vanunu granted his first interview to Israeli media in a Channel 2 interview regarding the Mossad operative who trapped him in 1986.